 - If the pilot lights, continue to hold the Control Knob in until the Status Light blinks.
-If the pilot is lit and remains lit for 90 seconds and the Status Light still does not blink, the thermopile connections may be loose, the thermal switch may need to be reset or the thermopile may be defective. - 2.
-Remove outer door. - 3.
-Press reset button on thermal switch referencing Figure 33. - 4.
+If the pilot is lit and remains lit for 90 seconds and the Status Light still does not blink, the thermopile connections may be loose, the thermal switch may need to be reset, or the thermopile may be defective. - 2.
+Remove the outer door. - 3.
+Press the reset button on the thermal switch (Figure 29). - 4.
 If switch clicks, it may have tripped.
-Check area for flammable vapors before trying to light Pilot.
 Do not light the Pilot if flammable vapors are present.
 Check flame arrestor for signs of discoloration (which could be caused by flammable vapors).
 If the flame arrestor is discolored, do not attempt to relight the Pilot.
-Have the water heater inspected by a qualified service technician. - Check wiring connections from the thermopile and the thermal switch to the gas valve (see Figure 33).
-Ensure that all wiring connections are tight. - 6.
-Replace outer door. - 7.
-Wait 10 minutes and try to light Pilot according to the instructions on the water heater's label. - While clicking the Igniter button continuously, the Control Knob must be set to Pilot and held in until the Status Light blinks.
-Once the Status light blinks, release the control knob and set knob to desired temperature setting ("HOT" is approx 120°F).
+Have the water heater inspected by a qualified service technician. - Check the wiring connections from the thermopile and the thermal switch to the gas control valve/thermostat.
+Ensure that all wiring connections are tight.
+See Figure 29. - 6.
+Replace the outer door. - Wait 10 minutes and try to light the Pilot according to the instructions on the water heater's label. - While clicking the Igniter button continuously, the Control Knob must be set to Pilot and held in until the Status Light blinks.
+Once the Status Light blinks, release the Control Knob and set the Knob to the desired temperature setting. ("Hot" is approximately 120°F.)